Home

 Google Scholar BIOMAC TCE IBED LinkedIn

-I am an ecologist with research interests in (macro)ecology, biodiversity science, and global change.
-I am working as an Associate Professor of Quantitative Biodiversity at the Institute for Biodiversity and Ecosystem Dynamics (IBED) of the University of Amsterdam (UvA), The Netherlands, where I lead the Biodiversity & Macroecology (BIOMAC) lab embedded in the Department Theoretical and Computational Ecology (TCE).
-I am also leading several tasks and work packages in national and international, multi-institutional and multi-disciplinary projects, including the integration of bioacoustic monitoring data (TABMON), the automation of workflows for generating LiDAR metrics for habitat condition indicators in Natura2000 sites (MAMBO), the modelling of important Arctic bird areas under climate change (NPP project from NWO), and the mobilization, integration and FAIRification of data for Digital Twins of ecosystems (LTER-LIFE).
+I am an ecologist specializing in biodiversity and ecosystem science.
+I currently serve as Associate Professor of Quantitative Biodiversity at the Institute for Biodiversity and Ecosystem Dynamics (IBED) of the University of Amsterdam (UvA), The Netherlands, where I lead the Biodiversity & Macroecology (BIOMAC) lab within the Department Theoretical and Computational Ecology (TCE).